Showing Up for Racial Justice (SURJ) Santa Cruz County

 For decades, Black, Indigenous and People of Color (BIPOC) have been asking white people to organize our own.
 That’s how SURJ began 11 years ago.
 Now, more than ever, we need all hands on deck.

-SURJ (Showing Up for Racial Justice) Santa Cruz County, a chapter of the national organization SURJ–Showing Up for Racial Justice–works to educate, organize and mobilize white folks to dismantle white supremacy, in ourselves and in the world around us, while engaging in the multi-racial, cross-class movement for racial and economic justice.
-As we learn and unlearn, we are committed to following the leadership of, and taking action in relationship with, Black, Indigenous, and POC-led organizations in our fight together for collective liberation.
+SURJ (Showing Up for Racial Justice) Santa Cruz County, a chapter of the national SURJ organization, works to educate, organize and mobilize white folks to dismantle white supremacy, in ourselves and in the world around us, while engaging in the multi-racial, cross-class movement for racial and economic justice.
+As we learn and unlearn, we are committed to taking action in relationship with and being accountable to, Black, Indigenous, and People of Color-led organizations in our efforts for collective liberation.

 Our chapter includes all of Santa Cruz County: Santa Cruz, Watsonville, Aptos, Felton, Ben Lomond, and Boulder Creek.